alphagov/notifications-admin/docs/index.md

 For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library, or the appropriate [PHP] (https://github.com/alphagov/notifications-php-client) or [Java] (https://github.com/alphagov/notifications-java-client) client library.

-To create a JSON Web Token you need:
+To use a JSON Web Token you need:

 * your service ID – identifies your service
 * your API key (in JSON Web Token terms this is called the client ID) – used to sign tokens during requests for API resources